wrouesnel/docker.openstf/README.md

 * `ALERT_EMAIL_ADDRESS=`
   email address to send alerts to.

+* `RETHINKDB_ADMIN_PASSWORD` initial admin password to generate for rethinkDB.
+Automatically generated if unset.

+* `ADB_PRIVATE_KEY` file path or literal ADB private key to set for the ADB server.
+Automatically generated if unset.

 * `DEV_ALLOW_SELF_SIGNED=no`
   Allows a blank value for `SSL_SERVER_CERT` and `SSL_SERVER_KEY`.
 This causes